matty-plumski/raapoi-docs/docs/notebooks.md

-# Using Jupyter Notebooks

-### Starting and Working with a Jupyter Notebook
+## Starting and Working with a Jupyter Notebook

 __Step 1:__ The best way to start jupyter is with a batch submit script.
 We have created an example script.
 You can copy this script from one available on the cluster, just type the following:
 ```